Newtown Rangers AFC: Club identity

 Newtown Rangers AFC's home kit is a blue and white hooped jersey, traditionally worn with blue shorts and blue and white hooped socks.
 Their away jersey for the 2021/22 season is a predominantly black jersey with grey, black and white sleeves worn with black shorts and black socks.

 Home ground

-The club's home ground is Farrell Park, Ballymana Lane, Kiltipper, Dublin.
+The club's home ground is Farrell Park.
+Located on Ballymana Lane, Kiltipper, the club purchased the 8 acre in 1988.
 They have dressing rooms and shower facilities within the clubhouse and car parking is available.

+The club previously played at several different grounds including St Mary's School Greenhills Road and behind Ahearn’s Pub on the Old Bawn Road.

 Rivalries

 Newtown Rangers AFC traditional local rivals would be Sacred Heart Firhouse Clover Football Club due to the proximity of these clubs.